Where Is The Bride…Geeesh

 The Single Foundation

-When two people meet the foundations that they have built as single people will puzzle together.
-Relationships start way before you ever meet “your person”, the relationship starts with you.
+When two people meet the foundations they built as single people, they will puzzle together.
+Relationships start way before you ever meet “your person”.
+The relationship starts with you.
 How does this happen?
 Here are some questions that you can ask or do:

-1. We are constantly learning about ourselves, but do you have a sense of who you are, what you want in life and where you could go?
+1. We constantly learn about ourselves, but do you know who you are, what you want, and where you could go?

 2. Do you know what you want in a relationship?
 Do you believe in marriage or just companionship with no legalities?